Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Locating the Critical Point through volume models guided by lattice QCD

-In this section we will extend the HG models, presented in the previous section, which fitted the Lattice QCD results at zero baryon chemical potential, in order to describe the transition of the hadron phase to the chiral phase in the entire baryon chemical potential- temperature plane.
+In this section we will utilise HG models, using hadronic volumes extracted from Lattice QCD results, in order to describe the transition of the hadron phase to the chiral phase in the entire baryon chemical potential- temperature plane.
 Our goal is to determine the location of the critical endpoint of the first order transition line indicating the entrance into the smooth crossover region.
+We shall present calculations for the location of the critical point for the 3 hadron sets described in section \ref{sec:constr}.